Technology integration

-Editing technology is the use of technology tools in general content areas in education in order to allow students to apply computer and technology skills to learning and problem-solving.
-Generally speaking, the curriculum drives the use of technology and not vice versa.
 Technology integration is defined as the use of technology to enhance and support the educational environment.
-Technology integration in the classroom can also support classroom instruction by creating opportunities for students to complete assignments on the computer rather than with normal pencil and paper.
+Technology integration in the classroom can also support classroom instruction by creating opportunities for students to complete assignments on the computer rather than with a normal pencil and paper.
 In a larger sense, technology integration can also refer to the use of an integration platform and application programming interface (API) in the management of a school, to integrate disparate SaaS (Software As A Service) applications, databases, and programs used by an educational institution so that their data can be shared in real-time across all systems on campus, thus supporting students' education by improving data quality and access for faculty and staff.

 "Curriculum integration with the use of technology involves the infusion of technology as a tool to enhance the learning in a content area or multidisciplinary setting...
-Effective integration of technology is achieved when students are able to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally to an authentic audience.
-The technology should become an integral part of how the classroom functions—as accessible as all other classroom tools.
+Effective technology integration is achieved when students can select technology tools to help them obtain information on time, analyze and synthesize it, and present it professionally to an authentic audience.
+Technology should become an integral part of how the classroom functions—as accessible as all other classroom tools.
 The focus in each lesson or unit is the curriculum outcome, not the technology."